 His rejection of theatrical tradition is absolute.
 He calls for ‘no more masterpieces’:

-‘If, for example, the masses today no longer understand Oedipus Rex, I dare

-say that it is the fault of Oedipus Rex and not of the masses’ (Artaud, 1978: 72)
+‘If, for example, the masses today no longer understand Oedipus Rex, I would venture to say Oedipus Rex is at fault and not the masses’ (Artaud, 1970: 55)

 In searching for examples of the kind of theatre of which he dreamed, Artaud did not only look to the past.
 When he saw Balinese dancers perform at the 1931 colonial exhibition in Paris, he realised that he had witnessed the kind of performance that demonstrated the new theatre that he dreamed of.
 Knowing little or nothing of its cultural context and meaning, Artaud projected onto what he had seen his own vision of an idealised theatre.
 The essay that he wrote describing the experience ‘On the Balinese Theatre’ became a key part of The Theatre and Its Double.
-It describes the dancers as ‘moving hieroglyphs’ (Artaud, 1978: 53), symbols whose meaning could not be directly apprehended by the rational mind, but whose movements impacted directly on the audience, bypassing the rational and thus accessing a deeper response: ‘The feet of the dancer, by the gesture of parting their robes, dissolve thoughts
+It describes the dancers as ‘moving hieroglyphs’ (Artaud, 1970: 37), symbols whose meaning could not be directly apprehended by the rational mind, but whose movements impacted directly on the audience, bypassing the rational and thus accessing a deeper response: ‘The dancer’s feet, by that gesture of parting their robes, dissolve thoughts

-and feelings and return them to their pure state’ (Artaud, 1978: 63).
+and feelings and return them to their pure state’ (Artaud, 1970: 48).